Fairfax Juvenile Crimes Attorney

-The juvenile system categorizes criminal offenses as either misdemeanors or felonies, just like in cases with adult defendants.
+The juvenile system categorizes criminal offenses by any individual under the age of 18 as either misdemeanors or felonies, just like in cases with adult defendants.
 The specific criminal penalties a child may be facing depend on the criminal charges, any past criminal history, and other factors.
-In addition to the criminal sentence, certain convictions will result in a permanent criminal record, which could affect future educational and career goals.
+In addition, to the criminal sentence, certain convictions will result in a permanent criminal record which could affect future educational and career goals.

 Misdemeanors are less serious offenses than felonies, so the criminal penalties are less severe.
 In addition, those convicted of misdemeanor juvenile offenses have a greater degree of privacy, and the court records are not open to the public.
 While there is still a police record, dissemination of juvenile misdemeanor records is very limited.